About COPIP

 What we do

-We identify, assess and prepare for implementation solid waste, wastewater and storm water management projects in sub-Saharan Africa, in both the public and private sectors.
+We identify, assess and prepare for implementation, solid waste, wastewater and stormwater management projects in Sub-Saharan Africa, in both the public and private sectors.
 We are pursuing this agenda along with target promoters: local authorities, municipalities and their public utilities; regional, national and local organisations; and private companies involved in waste and water management.
-In the process we are ensuring knowledge transfer in project development, project management, financing, operation and maintenance techniques to public and private sector project sponsors and other government counterparts.
+In the process, we are ensuring knowledge transfer in project development, project management, financing, operation and maintenance techniques to public and private sector project sponsors and other government counterparts.

 Where we work